Texas gunman in Walmart shooting gets 90 consecutive life sentences and may still face death penalty

 Crusius still faces a separate trial in a Texas court that could end with him getting the death penalty for carrying out one of the deadliest mass shootings in U.S. history.

-“We’ll be seeing you again, coward," a family member of one of the victims shouted from the gallery as Crusius was led from the courtroom.
+As Crusius was led from the courtroom, the son of one of the victims shouted at him from the galley.

+"We'll be seeing you again, coward," yelled Dean Reckard, whose mother, Margie Reckard, was slain in the attack.
 "No apologies, no nothing."

 Police say Crusius drove more than 700 miles from his home near Dallas to target Hispanics with an AK-style rifle inside and outside the store.
 Moments before the attack began, Crusius posted a racist screed online that warned of a Hispanic “invasion” of Texas.